CodeKidH/SpringFramework/springframework/src/main/java/chapter_1_ObjectAndDependency/ReadMe_2.md

 #### 6_3 .
 Scope of Spring bean

 	Object is managed by Spring, We call it bean
-	Which means, Bean is created, existed and adjustment of the scope Spring's basic scope is Singleton
+	Scope of Bean is adjustment of the scope  which is created Spring's basic scope is Singleton